What is a Low Fat Diet?

 • Choose skim milk or semi-skimmed milk instead of full cream in your coffee, tea or your cereal.

-• Avoid fried food at all costs, try baked, sauteed or stir-fried.
+• Avoid fried foods at all costs, try baked, sauteed or stir-fried.
 Fish, for instance, is extremely healthy but frying it will do you no good.
 Oily fish have higher fat content but they are the omega 3 and omega 6 that our body needs in certain amounts every day.

 • Having a low fat diet does not mean suffering.
 Most items sold in supermarkets have lower fat alternatives these days, one way or another!
 Make the effort to find them, it will pay off very soon.